-The Stochastic oscillator is another forex chart analysis indicator that helps us determine where a trend might be ending.
+The Stochastic oscillator is another technical indicator that helps traders determine where a trend might be ending.

-This simple momentum oscillator was created by George Lane n the late 1950s.
+This simple momentum oscillator was created by George Lane in the late 1950s.

 Stochastics measures the momentum of price.
 If you visualize a rocket going up in the air – before it can turn down, it must slow down.
 Momentum always changes direction before price.

 The 2 lines are similar to the MACD lines in the sense that one line is faster than the other.

 How to Trade Forex Using the Stochastic Indicator